Quattro8/kl-mgr-dokka/docs/topics/runners/dokka-gradle.md

     <def title="suppressObviousFunctions">
         <p>Whether to suppress obvious functions.</p>
         <p>
-            A function is considered to be obvious if it is:
+            A function is considered to be obvious if it is:</p>
             <list>
                 <li>
                     Inherited from <code>kotlin.Any</code>, <code>Kotlin.Enum</code>, <code>java.lang.Object</code> or